codership/documentation/galeracluster/source/documentation/scriptable-sst.rst

 .. rst-class:: rubric-2
 .. rubric:: Logical State Transfer-specific Parameters

-These parameters are passed only to the ``wsrep_sst_mysqldump.sh`` state transfer script by both the sending and receiving nodes:
+These parameters are passed only to the ``wsrep_sst_mysqldump`` state transfer script by both the sending and receiving nodes:

 .. rst-class:: verbose-list